lengyijun/smartscp/Readme.md

 git-ignored files will not be scped

-2. no `-r` needed in transferring folder

-3. auto fill the path
+2. auto fill-in the remote path
 ```
 # auto complete the destination: `remote_host:~/.local/share`
 smartscp ~/.local/share remote_host
 ```

+3. no `-r` needed in transferring folder

+4. support interactive password input, but not recommanded

 ## Not supported yet
-1. use password to authorize
-2. filename contains ":"
+1. filename contains ":"

-## Drawback
-1. unnecessary mkdir

 ## Notice
 Not compatible with scp